Zytrel/Colemak-DHJ-ISO-GER-INR/README.md

 - Swap the 'J' and ';/:' keys
 - Rearange special (AltGr) keys to match the German QUERTZ-layout (mainly greek characters)

+IC-Version only:
+- Caps-Lock will only affect the nuber row

 INR-Version only:
 - Invert the number row shift state and make Caps-Lock only affect that row